-The Northern Lights Bearded Iris Collection includes 5 or 15 bulbs (rhizomes) total, featuring one or three of each:
+Our Northern Lights Bearded Iris Collection includes 5 Bearded Irises with one of each, or 15 Bearded Irises with three of each:

-*Not all plants will be in bloom at the same time, as depicted on the illustration.
-Plants are subject to change due to availability.
-If we make substitutions, we feature plants with similar attributes suitable to the garden/collection design.
+*Plants are subject to change due to availability.
+If we make substitutions, we feature plants with similar attributes suitable to the collection design.

 AM017789 (Collection of 5) - Out of stock.